 Virtual Tumor Boards

 Tumor boards are recognized by the American College of Surgeons Commission on Cancer as an essential component of excellence in cancer care.
-They bring together a range of medical disciplines for discussions on how to best care for patient with cancer.
+They bring together a range of medical disciplines to discuss how to best care for a patient with cancer.

-Using state-of-the-art broadband telemedicine technology, teams of specialists from UC Davis Health's Cancer Care Network Cancer Centers and the UC Davis Comprehensive Cancer Center meet in videoconferences called "virtual tumor boards" to share medical information and agree on treatment options.
+Using state-of-the-art technology, teams of specialists from UC Davis Cancer Care Network and UC Davis Comprehensive Cancer Center meet in video conferences called "virtual tumor boards" to share medical information and collaborate on treatment options.

-The UC Davis Cancer Care Network has united affiliate cancer centers in the commitment to promote first-rate cancer care.
+The UC Davis Cancer Care Network has united community cancer centers in the commitment to provide first-rate cancer care.
 Virtual tumor boards provide physicians opportunities to explore additional resources and treatment options, such as clinical trials or referrals for additional specialty care that may be beneficial.

 Tumor boards allow physicians to:

 - Draw on experiences from their own patients